Kaden Cooper, a top-50 recruit from Ada, commits to Porter Moser and Oklahoma men's basketball

-Cooper chose OU over fellow frontrunners Alabama while the 6-foot-6 small forward also held offers from the likes of Kansas, LSU and Gonzaga.
-His commitment makes him the second member of the Sooners' 2023 class, joining forward Jacolb Cole (Link Academy, Branson, Mo.) who signed with OU earlier this week.
+The 6-foot-6 small forward also held offers from the likes of Kansas, LSU, Alabama and Gonzaga.

+His commitment makes him the second member of the Sooners' 2023 class, joining forward Jacolb Cole (Link Academy, Branson, Missouri) who signed with OU earlier this week.
 With a 0.9833 rating on 247Sports' composite scale, Cooper is the Sooners' highest-rated commit since Moser arrived to Norman in 2021.

 247Sports ranks Cooper as the No. 8 shooting forward for his class and the No. 5 player in the state of Oklahoma in 2023.